 - Spiritual care services

-- Live bedside music from our interlude choir
+- Live bedside music from our Interlude Choir and musicians

-- Dog therapy visits through our Comforting Paws program
+- Pet visits through our Comforting Paws program

 Interested in learning more?